fabsig/GPBoost/README.md

 ## License

 This project is licensed under the terms of the Apache License 2.0.
-See [LICENSE](https://github.com/fabsig/GPBoost/blob/master/LICENSE) for additional details.
+See [LICENSE](https://github.com/fabsig/GPBoost/blob/master/LICENSE) for more information.